-There are several reasons that causes the PS4 to have no sound whether while playing games, watching videos or listening to an audio file.
+There are several reasons that cause the PS4 to have no sound whether while playing games, watching videos, or listening to an audio file.

-We won’t address here the issue of not hearing PS4 beeps, as it has been already discussed in details previously.
+We won’t address here the issue of not hearing PS4 beeps, as it has been already discussed in detail previously.